 Wilderness Therapy Program for Troubled Girls

-The main campus of Shepherds Hill Academy provides all the functional amenities such as shower facilities, toilets, laundry machines, cafeteria, and fully functional classrooms.
+The main campus of Shepherd’s Hill Academy provides all the functional amenities such as shower facilities, restrooms, laundry machines, a cafeteria, and fully functional classrooms.
 Here, the girls daily attend their classes, eat three healthy meals, and maintain personal hygiene.